-- 10. According to Article 76(2) of the CRD, institutions shall set out specific plans to monitor and address the financial risks arising from the transition and process of adjustment to the relevant Member States and Union regulatory objectives in relation to ESG factors, including where this is relevant for international active institutions and third country objectives.
+10. According to Article 76(2) of the CRD, institutions shall set out specific plans to monitor and address the financial risks arising from the transition and process of adjustment to the relevant Member States and Union regulatory objectives in relation to ESG factors, as well as including where this is relevant for international active institutions, and third country objectives.
+EBA has published a consultation paper on guidelines on management of ESR risks in January 2024 where it details the prudential plan.
 The CRD requirements are further specified by the EBA Guidelines on the management of ESG risks.
 The prudential plan under the CRD is focused on prudential risk and constitutes a new risk management tool.
 Contrary to the CSRD, plans required under CRD Art.
-76(2) are not subject to disclosure although some parts may be covered by transparency requirements of the CSRD and/or Pillar 3 - but will be assessed by prudential banking supervisors as part of a supervisory review and evaluation process.
-Whilst the EBA guidelines are focused on prudential aspects of transition planning, the EBA has emphasised that institutions need to develop a single, comprehensive strategic planning process that covers all regulatory requirements stemming from applicable legislation (i.e. including the CSRD, the CSDDD, sectoral legislation, etc.) and all relevant aspects, including, inter alia, business strategy, risk management, due diligence and sustainability reporting.
-Although CRD-based plans are not required to set out the objective of fully aligning with Member States' or Union's sustainability objectives or one specific transition trajectory.
-They should include, though, actions and targets with regard to the business model and strategy that are consistent with CSRD plans.
-In conclusion, the requirements on plans included under the different EU regulations have indeed different but complementary purposes and should be addressed as part of a consistent, comprehensive and strategic planning process. - 11.
-Like the CRD, the CRR recognises that the financial sector plays an important role regarding the transition towards a climate neutral and sustainable economy.
-Definitions of ESG risks, physical risk, transition risk, social risk and governance risk have been detailed in Article 1 of the CRR 3 to guarantee a common understanding of ESG risks.
-[On-going: to be provided]
+76(2) are not subject to disclosure - although some parts may be covered by transparency requirements of the CSRD and/or Pillar 3 - but will be assessed by prudential banking prudential supervisors as part of thea supervisory review and evaluation process.
+As detailed in the draft guidelines, they have been prepared by taking into consideration other initiatives and legislative frameworks related to (transition) plans, that should be disclosed and/or developed by sets of non-financial and financial corporates to ensureWhilst the EBA guidelines are focused on prudential aspects of transition planning, the EBA has emphasised that their institutions need to develop a single, comprehensive strategic planning process that covers all regulatory requirements stemming from applicable legislation (i.e.

-18 Refer to section 6.4 of the Directive on Corporate Sustainability Due Diligence - Frequently asked questions 240719.
+23 Refer to section 6.4 of the Directive on Corporate Sustainability Due Diligence - Frequently asked questions 240719.